Oliver Brooks – Most Talented Lighthouse Keeper in Connecticut

 Faulkner's Island lighthouse

-Connecticut’s second oldest lighthouse, Faulkner’s Island Lighthouse was built in 1802, due to the many shipwrecks that occurred around the island.
-Even with the lighthouse established, although the light saved many, there were still many shipwrecks occurring over the years.
-It was located about four miles from the main shoreline, and was within one mile distance from a tiny island known as Bruce Island.
+Connecticut’s second oldest lighthouse, Faulkner’s Island Lighthouse was built in 1802 due to the many shipwrecks around the island.
+Even with the lighthouse established, although the light saved many, many shipwrecks occurred over the years.
+It was located about four miles from the main shoreline and was within one-mile distance of a tiny island known as Bruce Island.

-Keeper Oliver Brooks was known to be one of the most experienced, colorful, and and talented keepers in New England.
+Keeper Oliver Brooks was known to be one of the most experienced, colorful, and talented keepers in New England.
 He played the violin, studied ornithology and taxidermy, and conducted experiments with sound and light.
-He often practiced his taxidermy skills on many unfortunate birds that would be attracted to the reflecting beacon, collide into the lighthouse lantern, and die.
-The keeper’s house became a kind of a natural history museum and regional attraction for visitors to enjoy.
-As a taxidermist he had plenty of local birds and migrating birds that suffered fatal crashes into the lantern windows.
-His collection also included eagles, cormorants, ducks, a seal, a fox, an ox, and a rare great snowy owl from the arctic.
-The story goes that when he shot the owl in the neck area, it was so maimed, that he found a rooster’s head and used part of it to fill what was missing on the owl’s head and shoulders.
-One of his daughters reportedly also shot a number of birds to add to the collection.
+He often practiced his taxidermy skills on many unfortunate birds that would be attracted to the reflecting beacon, collide with the lighthouse lantern, and die.
+The keeper’s house became a natural history museum and a regional attraction for visitors.
+As a taxidermist, he had plenty of local birds and migrating birds that suffered fatal crashes into the lantern windows.
+His collection also included eagles, cormorants, ducks, a seal, a fox, an ox, and a rare great snowy owl from the Arctic.
+The story goes that when he shot the owl in the neck area, it was so maimed that he found a rooster’s head and used part of it to fill what was missing on the owl’s head and shoulders.
+One of his daughters reportedly shot several birds to add to the collection.

-He was an avid farmer on the island with plenty of barnyard farm animals including a mule, cows, and chickens.
-Many times the animals would try to escape and attempt to swim or fly from the island, where he had to retrieve them back to the barn.
-Local fisherman and lobsterman would sometimes find one of the cows trying to swim and direct them back to the island for the keeper.
-He also made a living as a large-scale fisherman and lobsterman and sold his catch to the locals on the mainland, or for visitors coming to the island.
-The family ate lobster as a main stay almost daily.
+He was an avid farmer on the island with plenty of barnyard farm animals, including a mule, cows, and chickens.
+Many times, the animals would try to escape and attempt to swim or fly from the island, where he had to retrieve them back to the barn.
+Local fishermen and lobstermen would sometimes find one of the cows trying to swim and direct them back to the island for the keeper.
+He also made a living as a large-scale fisherman and lobsterman and sold his catch to the locals on the mainland or to visitors coming to the island.
+The family ate lobster as a mainstay almost daily.

 Keeper Oliver Brooks.